Tommy Burns vs Gunner Moir, National Sporting Club,

-- The club was a private members club but was forced in 1928 to open its doors to the public as the mass appeal of Boxing grew.
-Boxers were able to fight to bigger crowds than was possible at the N.S.C
+- The club was a private members’ club but was forced in 1928 to open its doors to the public as the mass appeal of Boxing grew.
+Boxers could fight to bigger crowds than was possible at the N.S.C

 The club moved Stadium Club Holborn and then moving to 21 Soho in January 1930.

 In 1938 the club moved to Hotel Splendid, Piccadilly.
 It is here the story of the N.S.C ends, as the second world war began, the club went into voluntary liquidation.